stoque/breaking_bad_api_elixir/README.md

 # Breaking Bad API Elixir client

-A Elixir client for retrieving content from the [Breaking Bad API](https://breakingbadapi.com/).
+An Elixir client for retrieving content from the [Breaking Bad API](https://breakingbadapi.com/).

 ## Installation